ISUgenomics/bioinformatics-workbook/introduction/fileFormats.md

 * Different types of encoding available (Sanger, Phred, etc..)
 * Different sequencing technologies use different encoding

-For more information on Quality Score encoding see [Fastq Quality score Encoding](introduction/fastqquality-score-encoding.md)
+For more information on Quality Score encoding see [Fastq Quality score Encoding](fastqquality-score-encoding.md)

 ---

-# GFF or General Feature Format
+# GFF: General Feature Format

 This is a nine column tab separated text file that stores information about gene annotation.
 It has several versions which are similar but not compatible